sharingcloud/docknv/README.rst

    configuration files, to easily set and use values.
--  **Templating system**: you can insert your defined environment values in templates all over your volumes files, using the powerful Jinja2 template engine!
+-  **Templating system**: you can insert your defined environment values in templates all over your volumes files, using the powerful Jinja2 template engine.
--  **Mixing Compose files**: you can easily merge classic Docker Compose templates together!
+-  **Mixing Compose files**: you can easily merge classic Docker Compose templates together.
 -  **Use schemas and namespaces to isolate**: you can isolate portions of infrastructure to build and run services independently.
 -  **Concurrent executions**: on a single host, and from the same entry point, you can deploy multiple schemas in different namespaces.
--  **Custom commands**: you can extend the docknv command system to include your own custom commands and execute any action within docknv!
+-  **Custom commands**: you can extend the docknv command system to include your own custom commands and execute any action within docknv.

 Installation
 ------------